nwlucas/bindings-demo/README.md

 # To install the dev KV connector
 cd worker/dev-kv-connector
 wrangler publish
+# copy the published route

+# edit the .env file and change VITE_KV and VITE_DOCRYPT vars to point to the respective routes from above (include https:// at the start)

 # You should now be able to run
 npm run dev